-Raga (attachment) is the attraction for things that bring satisfaction to oneself.
-Our desire for pleasurable experiences creates mindless actions and blind sighted vision.
+- Raga (attachment) is the attraction for things that bring satisfaction to oneself.
+Our desire for pleasurable experiences creates mindless actions and blind-sighted vision.
 When we cannot obtain what we desire, we suffer.
-When we do obtain what we desire, our feelings of pleasure soon fade and we begin our search for pleasure again, becoming trapped in a endless cycle.
+When we do obtain what we desire, our feelings of pleasure soon fade and we begin our search for pleasure again, becoming trapped in an endless cycle.

 The first stage of working with the kleshas is to simply acknowledge them.
-Reflection promotes self-awareness, self-understanding and self-knowledge to uncover and see the kleshas and their roots as well as how they create suffering.
+Reflection promotes self-awareness, self-understanding, and self-knowledge to uncover and see the kleshas and their roots as well as how they create suffering.
 By simply shining the light of your awareness to these dark places will lesson their powers of suffering.